EugeneSeverin/GDZBOT/README.md

 ## Introduction

+The GDZBot project is an asynchronous Telegram bot designed to provide several functionalities, including:

+- Conversing with ChatGPT for interactive AI-driven chat experiences.
+- Managing user balances with easy-to-use commands.
+- Offering a user panel for managing settings and viewing statistics.
+- Providing real-time balance updates and usage information for users.

-The GDZBot project is designed to work with a PostgreSQL database backend and provides an environment for developing and testing the GDZBot application.
-It uses Docker and Docker Compose to streamline setup and deployment.
+This bot leverages PostgreSQL as its database backend and utilizes Docker and Docker Compose to streamline setup and deployment.

 ## Prerequisites